thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 For as long as I can remember, all paths / routing was handled through ```hook_menu()```.
 However in Drupal 8, this is done though [Symfony's Routing Layer](https://symfony.com/doc/current/routing.html).
 You can also [checkout this article on Drupal.org](https://www.drupal.org/docs/8/api/routing-system/routing-system-overview) that gives a brief overview.

-In the Drupal 7 version of my Blackbaud SKY API module, there is a callback only based path.
+In the Drupal 7 version of my Blackbaud SKY API module, as mentioned previously, there is a callback path that is derived from a variable.
 This module's only purpose is to establish a connection via OAuth to the Blackbaud SKY API.
 When utilizing OAuth, having a callback URI is a fairly customary practice.
 If you ever used the [Twitter](https://www.drupal.org/project/twitter) module, you know you needed to setup a callback uri in your application.
 The Blackbaud SKY API application is no different.
+I made this path configurable so the end user could change it in their respective application.

 The code for this in Drupal 7 was fairly straight forward: